julien-nc/cospend-nc/docs/user.md

 ## <a id='s1-1' />What is a project :paperclip: ?

 A project contains members and bills.
 A project is a way to manage what is spent in a group of persons.
-It's a way to know who paid what for whom and when and who owes how much to whom.
+It's a way to know who paid what for whom and when and who owes how much to the group.
+Debts are not personal, a member who has a debt in the group (negative balance) can pay anyone in the group to bring his/her balance back to zero and leave the group.
+This will have an effect on other's balances.

 ## <a id='s1-2' />What are balances :balance_scale: ?

 The balance value represents the situation of a member in a project.
 A positive balance indicates that the member payed more for the group than the grouped payed for them.
 By keeping an eye on the balance, one can stop taking care of exactly how much they owe to each project member.

 If member A has a negative balance, -10 for example, it just means A owes 10$ to the group.
 Any payment of 10$ to the group (or a sub part of the group) will bring the balance back to zero.
 It does not matter who it was payed for.

-All those actions have the same effect on member A's balance => bring it up:
+All those actions have the same effect on the member A's balance => Make it raise of 10:

+0. Member A pays 20$ for a cake that is eaten by A and B (one bill payed by A with A and B as owers)
-1. Member A pays 10$ to member B
+1. Member A pays 10$ to member B (one bill payed by A with B as ower)
-2. Member A pays 5$ to member B and 5$ to member C
+2. Member A pays 5$ to member B and 5$ to member C (one bill payed by A with B as ower, another bill payed by A with C as ower)
-3. Member A pays a 10$ cake for the whole group
+3. Member A pays a 15$ cake eaten by A, B and C (on bill payed by A with A, B and C as owers)

 The only difference is the effect on other members balances:

+0. -10 in B's balance
 1. -10 in B's balance
 2. -5 in B's balance and -5 in C's balance
-3. -1 in each member's balance (if there are 10 members in the project)
+3. -5 in each ower's balance

 ## <a id='s1-3' />What is a member :ok_woman: ?